dhairya0907/devops-setup/README.md

 - **`setup_vm.sh`:**
   The foundational script.
 Provisions the `dev-server` and `prod-server` VMs with all necessary tools, security hardening, and configurations.

+- **`project-init.sh`:**
+  An interactive utility script to set up a new project with the required CI/CD configuration files.

 - **`publish.sh`:**
   A global command to automate the release process for a project from the `dev-server`.